Learn about collections in eDiscovery (Premium)

 Revise and rerun a draft collection.
 Based on the estimates and statistics returned by the collection, you can edit the draft collection by changing the data sources that are searched and the search query to expand or narrow the collection.
 You can update and rerun the draft collection until you're confident that collection contains the content that's most relevant to your case.

 Commit a draft collection to a review set.
 When you're satisfied that the collection returns the type content that is relevant to the case, you can commit the collection to the review set.
 When you commit a collection, you have the option to add conversation threads, cloud attachments, and document versions to the review set, all of which might be relevant to the case.
-The following things happen when you commit a collection:

 For more information, see Commit a draft collection to a review set.